Exile Eric Walker

 Exile Eric Walker, a lovely man

-Eric Walker was Membership Secretary of Green Party Seniors, and a frequent contributor to the Green Seniors email group (a private and informal email group for older Green Party members).
+Eric was Membership Secretary of Green Party Seniors, and a frequent contributor to the Green Seniors email group (a private and informal email group for older Green Party members).
 In late 2023, Eric posted questions to the group about the identity of the GPRC reps who take the decisions to place party members on no-fault suspension (NFS).
-Their identity is meant to be kept secret (to protect them from the risk that they might be harassed or victimised by the people that they put on NFS).
+Their identity is meant to be kept secret (allegedly to protect them from the risk that they might be harassed or victimised by the people that they put on NFS).

-Eric is a D-Day veteran now aged 99, who has been running an educational charity ‘Concord Video and Film Council’ aka ‘Concord Media’ that has been publishing documentary films since the 1970s, including ones on climate change: ‘And on the Eighth Day’ (1970) and ‘Limits to Growth’ (1972).
+Eric is a D-Day veteran, who turned 100 in 2025.
+He has been active in ecological movement for over 50 years and joined the Green Party in 2014.
+He runs the educational charity ‘Concord Video and Film Council’ aka ‘Concord Media’ that has been publishing documentary films since the 1970s, including ones on climate change: ‘And on the Eighth Day’ (1970) and ‘Limits to Growth’ (1972).
+Notably:

 Explore more Exiles